AppDaemon APIs

 msg (str) – The message to log.

-level (str, optional) – The log level of the message - takes a string representing the standard logger levels.
+level (str, optional) – String representing the standard logger levels.
+Defaults to

 True